We came, we saw, he died! — Hillary Clinton

 3 – Destroy his air force, leaving a stalemate on the ground – Much better.
 This keeps our military involved and argues against cuts in its budget.
 Furthermore, to these predators, social anxiety is always good; it keeps oil prices up and stimulates more othering at home.
 The crazier the emotional weather gets, the more our home-grown crazies will demonize Muslim-Americans.

-4 – Eliminate Khadaffy with much fanfare, but install a puppet regime that also crushes the revolution –Best.
-American corporations grab the oil, Obama’s ratings soar, and the myth of American Innocence is, once again (if temporarily) re-invigorated.
+4 – Eliminate Khadaffy with much fanfare, but install a puppet regime that also crushes the revolution – best.
+American corporations grab the oil; Obama’s ratings soar; formerly middle-class Libya becomes an impoverished, failed state; Islamic radicalism spreads across North Africa; arms sales go through the roof; Hillary Clinton gets a hawkish boost for a future presidential run; and the myth of American Innocence is, once again (if temporarily) re-invigorated.

 One more point to ponder.
-I mentioned that the date was the eighth anniversary of Bush’s speech.
-Did I also mention that the year of this event marks almost exactly 100 years since an Italian marked the beginning of air warfare by dropping bombs from a plane in November, 1911 — onto Libyans?
+I mentioned that the date of the attack was the eighth anniversary of Bush’s speech.
+Did I also mention that the year of this event marks almost exactly 100 years since an Italian marked the beginning of air warfare by dropping bombs from a plane in November, 1911 – on Libya?